Skip to content

 Proposal automation should shorten the path from inbound opportunity to a sharp, relevant first proposal without turning the agency’s positioning into boilerplate.

-Best fit for agencies creating repeated proposals with similar structure, recurring scope components, and too much senior time spent assembling the first draft.
+For agencies creating repeated proposals with similar structure, recurring scope components, and too much senior time spent assembling the first draft.

 The best proposal workflow prepares the structure, reuses known scope logic, surfaces missing inputs, and drafts the first version so the strategist spends time on positioning rather than repetitive assembly.